RadialDevGroup/ombudsman/processes/readme/README.javascript.md

 1. `yarn` - Install dependencies (see [Yarn](#yarn)).
 1. `cp .env.example .env` - Modify local settings in `.env` as nessisary.

 Run the development server and test suite to verify successful deployment.
+See wiki for QA walkthrough.

 ## Development server
   - `yarn start`